 The drones used for agriculture are usually equipped with high-resolution cameras that can capture a detailed image of an area.
-The images captured using drones can be used to determine crop health and yield, soil quality, and other factors that affect the success of crops.
+The pictures captured using drone imaging can be used to determine crop health and yield, soil quality, and other factors that affect the success of crops.

 Agriculture drones are a relatively new tool in agriculture but they have been rapidly adopted by farmers due to their ability to collect large amounts of data in a short period.
 This information can be used to optimize decisions about growing crops, including where to plant next season’s seeds or how much fertilizer should be applied.

-- Landscape architecture – Drone images are often used in landscape architecture to design public parks and gardens.
+- Landscape architecture – Drone imaging is often used in landscape architecture to design public parks and gardens.

 - Urban planning – Drones can take aerial photographs and video footage of cities to help urban planners plan future developments.

-- Architecture – Architects can capture detailed 3D models of buildings before they go up using drone mapping technology.
+- Architecture – Architects can capture detailed 3D models of buildings before they go up using this technology.

 - The use of drones for mapping offers several advantages over traditional methods such as satellite images or ground surveys.

-- Drones provide high-resolution data which can be used to create accurate maps.
+- Drone imaging provide high-resolution data which can be used to create accurate maps.
 This technology is particularly useful when it comes to surveying difficult terrains such as water bodies or forested areas where it can be difficult to access on foot or by car.